I’m Jon, a home networking expert. I’ve used both traditional and mesh routers and made this guide to help you decide which is best for you.

 What is a Traditional Router?

 The router connects to a modem, which is the hardware that brings the internet to your home.
+But you could get a modem/router combo that has both devices in one.

 A home router provides several ports to connect devices to the internet with a network cable.
 They also offer W-Fi which allows you to connect to the internet without wires.